tarashagarwal/genz-persona-simulation/README.md

 - We enrich each post with **emotions** via **GoEmotions (RoBERTa)** and **sentiment** via a **Reddit‑trained XLNet** model.
 - If emotion and sentiment disagree, we flag it as **masking** (a realistic “I look fine, I feel awful” pattern).
 - We then discover **4 personas** by clustering primarily on emotional tendencies.
-- Finally, we build **four FAISS indexes**—one per persona.
+- Finally, we build **four FAISS indexes**...one per persona.
 When you type something, we:
-  1) search the chosen persona’s index, 2) if similarity is high, 3) pull its attributes (emotions/sentiment/masking), and 4) ask an LLM to write both the **Public** and **Internal** reactions in that style.
+  1) search the chosen persona’s index,
+  2) if similarity is high,
+  3) pull its attributes (emotions/sentiment/masking), and
+  4) ask an LLM to write both the **Public** and **Internal** reactions in that style.

-That’s it—no massive training jobs, just smart reuse of signals already in the data.
+That’s it...no massive training jobs, just smart reuse of signals already in the data.

 ---

-## 🧪 Gen‑Z Persona Simulation — Design Notes
+## 🧪 Gen‑Z Persona Simulation ...
+Design Notes

 ### Data Sources & Rationale
 - We initially aimed for **PANDORA Talks** (demographics + personality): https://arxiv.org/pdf/2004.04460